wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Progress Reports/Grace/ProgressReport6.md

 <img width="237" alt="image" src="https://user-images.githubusercontent.com/73855373/179455848-eb6bfd5e-1255-4c3c-8638-81fe8d98a48c.png">
 Although the two car agents were created under the same conditions, the sensory output has different measurements at one timestep.
 However, this difference is indiscernible to the eye.

-  * Trained a Vista car agent through imitation learning

 ## Issues
   * Some parts of Vista are unreleased, making it difficult to completely use its full potential.
 For example, there are some missing directories and conversion scripts for larger datasets are unavailable.

-  *
+## In-progress/Future Goals
+  * Training an agent using imitation learning.
+There is no output for some reason.
+  * I downloaded KITTI dataset and am attempting to find if it is possible to convert into Vista-compatible files.